GEOG 871

 • Table of contents

-• Name of project and summary background (e.g., reference name of City, reference to the City's RFP, your company's name, other essential information to properly identify and explain the context for this document).
+• Name of project and summary background (e.g., reference name of City and project name, explain purpose content of this plan, reference to the City's RFP, your company's name, other essential information to properly identify and explain the context for this document).
 Provide brief but sufficient information to explain the basis for the project, specifications, and the required deliverables.
 Make sure this conveys the fact that this is a City project, mention the City Project Charter and say a bit about the purpose and business case (reasons for the project).
 Mention leadership by the Public Works Dept with a City team with individuals from multiple Departments.
 Then mention the contractor hired via the RFP to work with the City.

 • Project stakeholders and project organization including a) narrative intro that emphasizes the collaborative nature of the project (City Team and contractor working together) and the roles of the City Team vs the contractor, b) description of the City and contractor teams and project organization (identify and state the role of stakeholder organizations and teams).
 An annotated project organizational chart works well for this).